lucko/BungeeGuard/README.md

 ## License

 BungeeGuard is licensed and made available under the permissive MIT license.
-Please see [LICENSE.txt](INSTALLATION.md) for more information.
+Please see [LICENSE.txt](LICENSE.md) for more information.

+Details about vulnerability reporting & security disclosures can be found in [SECURITY.md](SECURITY.md).